PhantomCybernetics/phntm_bridge_docs/ui/user-input.rst

     input_drivers: [ 'Twist', 'Joy' ] # enabled input drivers
     input_defaults: /ros2_ws/phntm_input_config.json # path to input config file as mapped inside the container

-This setup is then used as the default for all devices and users accessing the robot's Bridge Web UI.
+This setup is then used as the defaults for all devices and users accessing the robot's Bridge Web UI.
-At any point, these defaults can be overriden by the local browser's setup which always has priority.
+At any point, these defaults can be overridden by the local browser's settings which always take priority.

 ..
 Note:: Modifying input profiles and configuration is always saved and applied to the current web browser only.
 Changes always need to be saved to your robot's phntm_input_config.json file in order to be apllied to other peers or devices you may want to control the robot with.
 Deleting the configuration or a profile in a web browser will reset it to the robot's defaults on the next Web UI page load.